 Father’s Day recipes to make Dad’s day

-As dads everywhere would well know, this Sunday is Father’s Day.
+As dads everywhere would well know, Father’s Day is fast approaching.
 So why not make the day an extra special one by preparing the old man a delicious meal?
-For families stuck in lockdown who can’t dine out or get together with extended family and friends, you can still make the day one to remember by going the extra mile and whipping up several treats for Dad to enjoy.
+Even if he says he doesn’t want “any fuss”, you can still make his day one to remember by going the extra mile and whipping up several treats for Dad to enjoy.
 We’ve shared three quick and easy Father’s Day recipes to give you some inspiration for breakfast and dinner through to dessert.

-To keep things timely, this Saturday (September 4) just happens to be Macadamia Nut Day, so we’ve given our native nuts a nod by including them in two of the recipes featured below, which will add a delicious, buttery crunch.
-And because we’re all about strawberries here at Eativity right now, the breakfast and dessert recipes also feature in-season strawbs, so you can start and finish the day in sweet style while also supporting our strawberry growers.
+To keep things timely, this year Father’s Day falls on Macadamia Nut Day, so we’ve given our native nuts a nod by including them in two of the recipes featured below, which will add a delicious, buttery crunch.
+And because we love our strawberries here at Eativity, the breakfast and dessert recipes also feature in-season strawbs.
+So you can start and finish the day in sweet style while also supporting our strawberry growers.

-To ensure the whole family feels involved in the day’s events, the recipes are simple enough for kids to pitch in and help with, and they’re guaranteed to please even the fussiest of eaters.
+To ensure the whole family feels involved in the day’s events, the recipes are simple enough for kids to pitch in and help with.
+They’re also guaranteed to please even the fussiest of eaters.
 So dig out your aprons and World’s Greatest Golfer coffee mugs, steel yourself for the coming onslaught of dad jokes and prepare to bring forth a Father’s Day feast.

 Simple breakfast fluffcakes